tjd1234/cmpt383summer2022/docs/assignments/assignments.md

 let you get the current time: if you save the time at the start of a function and the end of the function, you can subtract them to get the total run time.
 You could also use the command-line shell `time` function.

+Your code does *not* need to automatically generate Excel files.
+You could, if you like, print the timings to the screen and then cut-and-paste them by hand into the spreadsheet.
+Another possibility is to write the output to comma-separated value files, which Excel can read.

 ### Marking Scheme